PlummersSoftwareLLC/Primes/README.md

 ## Running all benchmarks

-All benchmarks (solutions) in this repository can be build and run with one makefile.
+All benchmarks (solutions) in this repository can be built and run with one Makefile.
 This is described in [BENCHMARK.md](BENCHMARK.md).